Alpine Apothecaries: Plant medicine & first aid in the Swiss Alps!

 Interdisciplinary instruction in:

-- Alpine botany and wild plant identification
+- Botany and wild plant identification

-Traditional Swiss herbalism and medicine-making techniques
+- Swiss herbalism and medicine-making techniques

-History of medicine: from folk remedies to pharmacology
+- History of medicine: from folk

-First Aid & CPR training, with official certification issued upon completion.
+- First Aid & CPR training, with

 -